 San Francisco's retail market is among the strongest in the country, but rents vary significantly by location within the city.
 San Francisco's low unemployment rate and growing household incomes have led to a booming commercial real estate sector.
 Terranomics, a real estate firm focused on the retail sector in Northern California, reported that asking rents for freestanding and street level retail space increased 10 to 15 percent between mid-2012 and mid-2013 in the city as a whole.
-Average asking rents in the second quarter of 2013 ranged from \$20 per square foot per year (NNN68) in some outlying areas to between \$50 and \$60 in the heart of the Financial District and \$100 to \$200 at Union Square.69 These rents reflect the range of sales volumes that stores can expect to generate in different locations within the city.
+Average asking rents in the second quarter of 2013 ranged from \$20 per square foot per year (NNN) in some outlying areas to between \$50 and \$60 in the heart of the Financial District and \$100 to \$200 at Union Square.
+82 These rents reflect the range of sales volumes that stores can expect to generate in different locations within the city.

 The formula retail regulations create disincentives for formula retailers to locate in San Francisco's neighborhood commercial districts.
 According to brokers who work with chain retailers, obtaining a formula retail CU authorization typically takes 6 to 12 months and can cost tens of thousands of dollars, including fees for attorneys, architects, and community outreach consultants and other costs.
 As a result, brokers report that many formula retailers are unwilling to consider locations in San Francisco's neighborhood commercial districts.
-In addition, because of the time, cost, and uncertainty associated with the CU process, formula retailers typically insist on leases that give the tenant the right to terminate if the tenant does not succeed in obtaining the necessary entitlements, and/or to delay paying rent until the entitlements are issued.
+In addition, because of the time, cost, and uncertainty associated with the CU process, formula retailers often insist on leases that give the tenant the right to terminate if the tenant does not succeed in obtaining the necessary entitlements, and/or to delay paying rent until the entitlements are issued.

 The formula retail regulations also create costs and uncertainty for landlords, but market conditions in the most attractive markets may still favor formula retailers.
 For landlords, these provisions mean that signing a formula retailer as a tenant can entail significant opportunity costs (i.e., no rent for 6 to 12 months) and uncertainty.
-On the other hand, many landlords in San Francisco's most attractive retail markets (e.g., Upper Fillmore) require letters of credit guaranteeing 6 to 12 months' worth of rent, and/or charge a several thousand dollars in "key money" as a condition of signing the lease.70 Start-ups and other independent retailers often find it difficult to meet these requirements.
+On the other hand, many landlords in San Francisco's most attractive retail markets (e.g., Upper Fillmore) require letters of credit guaranteeing 6 to 12 months' worth of rent, and/or charge several thousand dollars in "key money" as a condition of signing the lease.
+83 Startups and other independent retailers often find it difficult to meet these requirements.

 Formula retail controls may help lower costs for independent retailers, but most of these retailers are not suited for spaces with large floor plates.
 By making neighborhood commercial districts less attractive for formula retailers, the formula retail controls likely help create lower-cost opportunities for independent retailers who cannot compete for space in San Francisco's premium retail locations.
 However, most independent retailers are best suited for smaller storefronts; as discussed in Chapter IV, 80 percent of independent retailers occupy 3,000 square feet or less, while 85 percent of formula retailers occupy more than 3,000 square feet.
-Brokers report that large, deep spaces may sit empty for extended periods of time if a formula retail CU application is disapproved or withdrawn, and that these vacant spaces can act as a drag on the vibrancy and overall performance of the surrounding district.71
+Brokers report that large, deep spaces may sit empty for extended